konLiogka/Web-Scraper-whatflower.net/README.md

 # Web-Scraper-for-house-plants
-Extracts Name and Info Link from whatflower.net and extracts to xlsx file.
+Extracts Name and Info Link from whatflower.net and exports to xlsx file.

+Very simple common code used for web scraping, changed a little to extract the information from that site.
+Maybe Ill do some updates in the future since its a very simple project fir beginners.

 You will need the following libraries installed: